 Cyberbullying is aggressive harassment that occurs using electronic technology, including cell phones, tablets, and computers using social media sites and chat-sites.
 Cyberbullying includes the sending of unwanted, abusive text messages, photographs, personal information, defamatory and libelous allegations and rumors, and the creation of fake profiles intended to harm victims.

 Victims should report the crime to parents, network providers, schools, and law enforcement.
 Hate crimes are the most heinous of the various cyberbullying crimes, and they carry their own distinct set of penalties in most states, including additional jail time and sometimes mandatory prison time if connected to another felony.
 Hate crimes also peak the interest of the FBI, who prosecutes hate crimes and maintains statistics on the proliferation of hate crimes and other forms of civilian terrorism.

 Child Pornography and Preying on Minors

 Child pornographers and child molesters have unfortunately found the Internet to be a useful tool to prey on children as well.
-The Department of Justice has a special task force devoted to catching these predators, and if your child has been targeted, you should contact law enforcement right away.
-The Department of Justice has published a Citizen's Guide to U.S. Federal Law on Child Pornography to outline the applicable federal laws.
+The Department of Justice (DOJ) has a special task force devoted to catching these predators, and if your child has been targeted, you should contact law enforcement right away.
+The DOJ has published a Citizen's Guide to U.S. Federal Law on Child Pornography to outline the applicable federal laws.
 The Department of Justice also provides additional resources on Internet safety for children and the rights of child victims.

 Computer crimes are the wave of the future, even if they're mostly just new ways to commit old crimes (whether it's identity theft, embezzlement, or something else entirely).
 Only an expert criminal defense attorney can be relied on to explain your situation and predict your best course of action if you've been accused of this crime.
 Find an experienced defense lawyer near you.